tianiedwards98/stock-analysis/README.md

 # VPA Challenge: stock-analysis

 ## Overview of Project
-This Project was meant to research the stock market over the years of 2017 & 2018.
+This Project was meant to research the stock market datasets over the years of 2017 & 2018.

 ## Results